inyong37/Study/_Computer/Software/Program.md

 ### Difference Between Packing and Packaging | [QnA](https://keydifferences.com/difference-between-packing-and-packaging.html)
 While packing is more about protection, the packaging is focuses on the design and appearance of the product which makes it attractive.
 So, packing implies the act of covering up the item or product, to protect it from any damage, whereas packaging refers to a set of activities, which involves designing a proper cover for the product, which not only stores the product and protects it from any damage, but also attracts customers with its appearance and instigates them to buy it.

+### UI (User Interface) vs. UX (User Experience) | [Blog](https://maze.co/blog/ui-vs-ux/)
+UI design is about using typography, images, and other visual design elements to turn a basi interface into something digestible and usable.

+A UI designer focuses on how the colors, typography, and images of a design connect to the brand of a product.

+UX design is about understanding the overall journey of your users and turning it into a product.

+UX as a category is not necessarily tied to websites.
+Steve Jobs famously included the experience of going to an Apple store as part of UX.
+Even the location had to be perfect.
+So how you buy a product, how you first see it - this is all important to UX.

+UX starts with a problem and ends with a wireframe or prototype.

+The role of a user experience designer is to understand the customer journey.
+That means understanding the target audience, interviewing customers, defining user flows, and conducting user testing.

 #### Reference
 - 사례를 통해 살펴보는 프로파일링과 최적화, https://www.slideshare.net/veblush/ss-19957544?from_action=save, 2020-09-11-Fri.